-The Boise Natatorium, also known as the “Nat” was first constructed under the direction of John C. Paulsen in May of 1892.
+The original Boise Natatorium, also known as the “Nat” was constructed under the direction of John C. Paulsen in May of 1892.
 Located on Warm Springs Avenue, the Nat utilized a hot water source on the far side of Table Rock.
-Boise Artesian Hot & Cold Water Company, which was founded by C.W.
+Boise Artesian Hot & Cold Water Company, which was founded by famed Boise resident C.W.
 Moore after he moved to Warm Springs Avenue in 1891, designated Paulsen to design a hot water bathing resort after the discovery of a great water source near the Old Penitentiary (Kelly Hot Springs).
 Despite the economic downturn of 1893, the Natatorium, a Union Pacific passenger station, and a department store helped solidify Boise’s downtown area during a time of recession.
-Soon after its construction, other houses were built on Warm Springs, which used the same geothermal source of hot water.
-Many of these houses still remain and use geothermal energy to heat their house.
-Both Moore and Paulsen had an extensive impact on the development of the city of Boise.

-Unfortunately, steam from the hot water caused the wooden beams to eventually rot.
+Unfortunately, over time, steam from the hot water caused the Natatorium’s wooden trusses to slowly rot.
 During a windstorm in 1934, swimmers were told to move over to the shallow end due to safety reasons.
 Boise native and Natatorium enthusiast, Clarence Moser described the scene: “There was a big storm outside.
 We got down to the shallow end and we hadn’t been down there five minutes ‘til one of those big beams fell down in the pool.
 And lucky it never hit a person.
-Everybody come out of there, they condemned it then.”
-Soon after, the city of Boise decided to purchase the swimming pool and reopen facility.
-After it was demolished, the geothermal water supply to the Nat was cut off.
-Because the destruction of the Nat occurred during the Great Depression, plans were never created to restore the building to its former glory.
+Everybody come [sic] out of there, they condemned it then.”
+Soon after, the city of Boise decided to purchase the swimming pool and reopen the facility.
+After the Natatorium was subsequently the geothermal water supply to the site was cut off.
+Because the destruction of the Natatorium occurred during the Great Depression, plans were never made to restore the building to its former glory.
 Both the removal of the original Natatorium and the eventual replacement of trolley cars with busses signified the end of an era in Boise.

-The Natatorium pool still remains in its original location next to Adam’s elementary.
-Boise residences can recall their experiences, as far back into the 50’s and 60’s, of trying to escape the summer heat by swimming in the open pool.
-The architecture of the new building resembles a Greek revival layout with its Doric pillars and semi-circle arches.
-These embellishments ordain the building on all four sides.
-Additionally, a pointed pediment sits on the roofline above the entrance to the pool.
-The structure as a whole is very simplistic and lackluster when compared to the original building.
-It contains a large waterslide known as the Hydrotube, along with a large in-ground pool that has a maximum depth of 12 feet.
-The city is currently trying to reconnect the Nat to the geothermal water line that it once was a part of.
-Located near the Greenbelt, the current Natatorium still stands as a landmark in Boise and will remain as a historical attraction for years to come.
+The Natatorium pool still remains in its original location and many Boise residences can recall experiences, as far back into the ’50s and ’60s, of trying to escape the summer heat by swimming in the open pool.
+The current building, constructed in the Postmodern style, was later erected on the site of the original The new building contains a large water slide known as the Hydrotube and a large in-ground pool that has a maximum depth of 12 feet.
+The city has reconnected the Natatorium to the geothermal water line that it once was a part of.
+Enjoy!